 And then I realized my celebration was premature.
 The day after I got home (which was day 4 without the probiotics), I noticed my bathroom visits increasing.
 Then I started getting some extra gas.
 The next night I had to get up in the middle of the night to use the restroom.
 Nothing really dramatic and still a big improvement from just a few weeks ago, before I went on AIP, but enough to concern me.
 I really can’t say if it was a result of eliminating the probiotics, some residual effect of the stress of travel, or just pure coincidence, but I quickly decided to get back on both the saccharomyces boulardii supplement three times a day (I use Nutricology Saccharomyces Boulardii) and an other multi-strain probiotic once a day.
 After two days now of being back on the probiotics, I’m seeing my bowel movements firming up and the gas diminishing.
 Is this caused by the probiotics?
 I’m not sure, but my diet has been squeaky clean this whole time and I haven’t changed anything else, so I tend to think it is.

-While this most recent study seems to show that this particular probiotic has no effect on preventing relapse of Crohn’s disease, animal models like this 2009 study on rats that showed saccharomyces boulardii reduced colonic inflammation and regulated inflammatory gene expression and earlier pilot studies, such as this 2008 study that showed saccharomyces boulardii improved intestinal permeability (“leaky gut”) in patients with Crohn’s disease, suggested that it could have therapeutic benefits.
+While this most recent study seems to show that this particular probiotic has no effect on preventing relapse of Crohn’s disease, animal models like this 2009 study featuring experts from the Gastro Center in NJ on rats that showed saccharomyces boulardii reduced colonic inflammation and regulated inflammatory gene expression and earlier pilot studies, such as this 2008 study that showed saccharomyces boulardii improved intestinal permeability (“leaky gut”) in patients with Crohn’s disease, suggested that it could have therapeutic benefits.
 This seems particularly relevant to me because my sensitivity to gluten and my experiences with food allergies suggest that increased intestinal permeability has been a significant and long overlooked manifestation of my disease.

 A study conducted way back in 1993 looked at the effects of saccharomyces boulardii on patients with “mild residual symptoms in a stable phase of Crohn’s disease” in combination with basic pharmacological treatment, which in 1993 would have been mesalamine (the well known biologics such as Remicade and Humira had not yet been developed).
 This small study looked at just 20 patients and focused specifically on chronic diarrhea.
 All patients took the probiotic for the first two weeks and reported modest reduction in number of bowel movements.
 The patients were then randomized and the control group got a placebo while the test group got the probiotic for another 7 weeks.
 After 10 total weeks of treatment, the test group was reporting a significant decrease in the number of bowel movements from a baseline average of 5.0 per day to an average of 3.3.
 In contrast, the number of bowel movements reported by the control group steadily rose and ended up back near the baseline at 4.6 per day.